 Although most people are well aware of how their driving record affects their insurance premiums, many don’t realize just how much their car affects the rates as well.
 Everything about your car, including the year, make, and model, affects the rate.
 In addition to that, some things you may not even know about your car can have an impact on car insurance premiums.
-These factors are important to understand especially when shopping around for a new car.
+These factors are important to understand especially when shopping around for a new car this year.

 Year, Make, and Model

 The age of your car has a lot to do with your insurance premiums.
 That is because the older you car gets, the more value it loses.
 The less valuable your car, the less expensive it may be to repair or replace, making it cheaper to insure because the risk to the insurance company of paying out a large claim is reduced.
 Of course, each car depreciates at a different rate, and each car starts with a different value, so the impact on rates varies across different vehicles.
 But in some cases an older car may be cheaper to insure.

 The make and model of your car have a big impact on rates as well.
 High-end luxury cars usually cost more to insure because they are more valuable to begin with.
 The cost of parts, repairs, or even replacement in the event of a total lost can be very expensive for the insurance company.
 Thus they will charge a higher premium.

 The model also has an effect on insurance rates.
 Two cars that are from the same manufacturer but are different models can have different rates.
 In fact, even the difference between two cars with different trim levels can make a difference.
 A sedan, for example, may cost less to insure than the coupe version of the same car.
 This is because coupes could be considered sportier and statistically at a higher risk of an accident.